-WasteAid UK is an independent charity, set up by waste management professionals to deliver practical and low-cost waste services in developing countries.
+WasteAid UK is an independent charity (non-profit), set up by waste management professionals to share practical and low-cost waste management know-how with communities in low-income countries.

 Crucially, WasteAid UK is campaigning to encourage the donor community to increase spending on waste management from 0.3% to 3% of international aid.

 Waste management has been forgotten for too long.
 Help us take action today for a cleaner and healthier world.